icy-arctic-fox/mocks/doc/mocks.md

 Mocks for modules are defined the same way as classes and structs.
 A type is defined that includes the module to mock.
+Unlike class and struct mocks, module mocks are not strict by default.
+All methods from the original module can be called, except for abstract methods.
+Abstract methods must be stubbed or an error will be raised.

+    Attempted to call abstract method `each` (Mocks::UnexpectedMessage)

 ### Testing against mixin modules

-One way to use this is for type restrictions that utilized a module as a mixin.
+One way to use a mock module is for type restrictions that utilized a module as a mixin.
 To give a concrete example, say a method requires an [`Enumerable`](https://crystal-lang.org/api/current/Enumerable.html) object.

 ```crystal